eclipse-edc/Connector/extensions/control-plane/provision/provision-oauth2/provision-oauth2-core/README.md

 # OAuth2 Provision Core

+ATTENTION:
+please prefer the `data-plane-http-oauth2` module to this as it is more flexible.
+This package is now deprecated and it will be removed soon.

 This extension can be used when there's a data endpoint that requires OAuth2 authentication through the [*client credentials flow*](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow) It can be used both on **source** and **sink** side of the data transfer: